CalcKit — Free UK Calculators

 Frequently Asked Questions

-From April 2025, the standard residential property stamp duty rates in England are: 0% on the first £125,000, 2% on £125,001–£250,000, 5% on £250,001–£925,000, 10% on £925,001–£1.5m, and 12% above £1.5m.
+For 2026/27, the standard residential property stamp duty rates in England are: 0% on the first £125,000, 2% on £125,001–£250,000, 5% on £250,001–£925,000, 10% on £925,001–£1.5m, and 12% above £1.5m.
+These rates have applied since April 2025.
 You'll pay each rate only on the slice of the price in that band, not on the full amount.

 On a £300,000 standard purchase, you'll pay £5,000 in stamp duty: 0% on the first £125,000 = £0, 2% on £125,001–£250,000 = £2,500, 5% on £250,001–£300,000 = £2,500.
 Total: £5,000.
 As a first-time buyer, you'll pay £0 on the same property because the nil-rate threshold is £300,000.